mikejernil/volumetric-render-engine/README.md

 - Rotate & Zoom Controls (for easy navigation)
 - 6 slicing planes to visualize cross-sections

-We are planning to build more features and add support for more volumetric formats (like DICOM, VDB etc) soon!
+This repo is at it's very early stages of development, and is not a fully-featured Engine yet.
+We are planning to build more features like custom file loading & more volumetric formats support (like DICOM, VDB etc) soon!

 ### How to Run